sirech/talk-build-pipelines/presentation.md

 ???

-- A pipeline is a mean to an end
+- It is really hard to do CD with a bad setup.
+It is possible, but it is hard
-- end goal is delivering software quickly, safely, in a sustainable way
+- End goal is delivering software quickly, safely, in a sustainable way
+- a pipeline is a technical artifact, but this is a business goal

 ---